-Particularly in that period from 1992 to 2000, the collapse of the USSR saw many Eastern European countries require help on restructuring and privatizing there power assets.
+Particularly in that period from 1992 to 2000, the collapse of the USSR saw many Eastern European countries require help on restructuring and privatizing their power assets.
 So that is why the German offices had so much experience in this field.

 Outside of Germany, we were not doing as well.
-McKinsey in particular was doing a lot of good work but there were not so many opportunities beyond the emerging markets.
+McKinsey, in particular, was doing a lot of good work but there were not so many opportunities beyond the emerging markets.

 We saw a shift begin around 2000.
-Massive urbanization around the world, consumerism and industrialization led to the start of huge power plant and transmission line construction projects around the world.
+Massive urbanization around the world, consumerism, and industrialization led to the start of huge power plant and transmission line construction projects around the world.

 A good strategy partner needs to identify a trend that will impact a client and help a client understand that trend.

 One of the things we noticed is that all corporate strategy work, including our German offices and competitors, build their recommendations on power plant construction around least cost analyses.
-I do not want to get into the details, but basically it meant which power plants cost the least to build and maintain over their lifetime.
+I do not want to get into the details, but basically, it meant which power plants cost the least to build and maintain over their lifetime.